rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/extending-product-schema-location-map.md

 export default AvailabilityMap;
 ```

 Great.
 This React component will inject the JavaScript we need and render the marker according our new product coordinates.
-One nice thing to notice is the fact, that ReactionCommerce's internal machinery will call our React component with appropriate context, namely the product itself.
+One nice thing to notice is the fact, that demandcluster's internal machinery will call our React component with appropriate context, namely the product itself.
 Therefor we get the React property `this.props.product` for free, which essentially is our document from database that features `lng` and `lat` information.
 What isn't provided out-of-the-box is the `trackingId` property needed for Google maps inclusion.
 This is your personal Google API key that is available from [developer.google.com](https://developers.google.com/maps/documentation/javascript/get-api-key).
 We're going to store that in our settings file in /settings/dev.settings.json:

 **[/settings/dev.settings.json]**